Disentangling Aleatoric and Epistemic Uncertainty in Physics-Informed Neural Networks. Application to Insulation Material Degradation Prognostics: Experiments

 Figure~\ref{fig:TemperatureEstimation_Instants} illustrates the spatiotemporal transformer insulation oil temperature predictions at selected time instants for the heteroscedastic B-PINN, heteroscedastic d-PINN, and vanilla PINN models, together with the measured ground truth.

 Among the heteroscedastic models, the total predictive uncertainty produced by the d-PINN is consistently wider than that of the B-PINN across all considered time instants and spatial locations.
-This behavior reflects the approximate nature of Monte Carlo dropout, which tends to generate overly conservative epistemic uncertainty estimates, particularly in regions with limited data support or during extrapolation \cite{BPINN_PHM25}.
+This reflects the approximate nature of Monte Carlo dropout, which estimates epistemic uncertainty through stochastic neuron deactivation \cite{BPINN_PHM25}.
+As the prediction instant increases and extrapolation becomes more pronounced, the variability between stochastic forward passes increases, resulting in wider uncertainty intervals.
+In contrast, the B-PINN learns structured posterior weight distributions constrained by physical laws and prior information, leading to more stable extrapolation and better-calibrated uncertainty estimates.

 In contrast, the B-PINN yields tighter and more structured uncertainty bands while maintaining closer agreement between the predictive mean and the ground truth temperature profiles.
 The predictive mean of the d-PINN closely follows that of the vanilla PINN, with small but systematic deviations from the measured values.
 This indicates that dropout-based uncertainty quantification primarily affects the dispersion of predictions rather than substantially correcting the bias of the underlying deterministic solution.
 Overall, these results highlight the advantages of fully Bayesian inference in B-PINNs for achieving a more balanced trade-off between predictive accuracy and uncertainty sharpness.